Sreenadh1543/DesignPatterns-Java/README.md

 * This avoids boiler plate code making the change more readable.

-* For this we can implement cloneable interface and over clone with deep copy, we can create copy constructors which actually copies and creates a new object using the prototype
+* For this we can implement cloneable interface and override clone with deep copy, we can create copy constructors which actually copies and creates a new object using the prototype

 * Simple way is use serialization which will do a deep clone by default and solves boiler plate code in application.